Wild turkey: Flight

 Despite their weight, wild turkeys, unlike their domesticated counterparts, are agile, fast fliers.
 In ideal habitat of open woodland or wooded grasslands, they may fly beneath the canopy top and find perches.
 They usually fly close to the ground for no more than 400 m (a quarter mile).

 Wild turkeys have very good eyesight, but their vision is very poor at night.
 They will generally not see a predator until it is too late.
 At twilight most turkeys will head for the trees and roost well off the ground: it is safer to sleep there in numbers than to risk being victim to predators who hunt by night.
-Because wild turkeys don't migrate, in snowier parts of the species's habitat like the Northeast, Rockies, much of Canada, and the Midwest, it is very important for this bird to learn to select large conifer trees where they can fly onto the branches and shelter from blizzards.
+Because wild turkeys do not migrate, in snowier parts of the species's habitat like the Northeast, Rockies, much of Canada, and the Midwest, it is very important for this bird to learn to select large conifer trees where they can fly onto the branches and shelter from blizzards.

 Vocalizations

-Wild turkeys have many calls: gobbles, plain yelp, cluck & purr, clucks, cutting, excited hen, fly down, tree yelp, old hen, kee kee, putts.
-In early spring, males older than a year old (called gobblers or toms) and, occasionally to a lesser extent, males younger than a year old (called "jakes") gobble to announce their presence to females and competing males.
+Wild turkeys have many calls: assembly call, gobble, plain yelp, purr, cluck and purr, cluck, cutt, excited yelp, fly-down cackle, tree call, kee kee run, and putt.
+In early spring, males older than a year old and, occasionally to a lesser extent, males younger than a year old gobble to announce their presence to females and competing males.
 The gobble of a wild turkey can be heard up to a mile away.
 Males also emit a low-pitched "drumming" sound, produced by the movement of air in the air sac in the chest, similar to the booming of a prairie chicken.
-In addition they produce a sound known as the "spit" which is a sharp expulsion of air from this air sac.
+In addition they produce a sound known as the "spit", which is a sharp expulsion of air from this air sac.

 Foraging

 Wild turkeys are omnivorous, foraging on the ground or climbing shrubs and small trees to feed.
-They prefer eating acorns, nuts and other hard mast of various trees, including hazel, chestnut, hickory, and pinyon pine as well as various seeds, berries such as juniper and bearberry, buds, leaves, fern fronds, roots and insects.
+They prefer eating acorns, nuts, and other hard mast of various trees, including hazel, chestnut, hickory, and pinyon pine, as well as various seeds, berries such as juniper and bearberry, buds, leaves, fern fronds, roots, and insects.
 Turkeys also occasionally consume amphibians such as salamanders and small reptiles such as lizards and small snakes.
 Poults have been observed eating insects, berries, and seeds.
 Wild turkeys often feed in cow pastures, sometimes visit backyard bird feeders, and favor croplands after harvest to scavenge seeds on the ground.
 Turkeys are also known to eat a wide variety of grasses.

 Turkey populations can reach large numbers in small areas because of their ability to forage for different types of food.
 Early morning and late afternoon are the desired times for eating.